deprekate/RepeatFinder/README.md

 my_repeats = repeatfinder.get_repeats('cAAAAAAAAAAAAgctatcgatgctgacggcgactgtagctgactAAAAAAAAAAAAt'):
 ```

-You can allow for gaps in the repeats by using the keyword 'gap'
+You can allow for gaps in the repeats by using the keyword `gap`
 ```
 my_gapped_repeats = repeatfinder.get_repeats('cAAAAAAAAAAAAgctatcgatgctgacggcgactgtagctgactAAAAAAAAAAAAt', gap = 1):
 ```